Battle of Vukovar: War crimes

+In its 1994 report, Human Rights Watch alleged that war crimes and crimes against humanity had been committed during the Battle of Vukovar, consisting of murder, torture, inhumane treatment, wanton destruction of cities, towns, or villages, and devastation not justified by military necessity.
+Amnesty International alleged war crimes including murder, enforced disappearance, torture, rape, and forceful expulsion of the non-Serb population from Vukovar.
 Many captured Croatian soldiers and civilians were summarily executed after the battle.
 Journalists witnessed one such killing in Vukovar's main street.
 They also reported seeing the streets strewn with bodies in civilian attire.
 BBC television reporters recorded Serbian paramilitaries chanting: "Slobodane, Slobodane, šalji nam salate, biće mesa, biće mesa, klaćemo Hrvate!" ("Slobodan [Milošević], Slobodan, send us some salad, [for] there will be meat, there will be meat, we will slaughter Croats").
 A Serbian journalist embedded with the JNA reserve forces in Vukovar later reported:

 After Vukovar fell, people were lined up and made to walk to detention areas.
 As the prisoners walked by, local Serbian paramilitaries pulled people out of the lines at random, claiming that they had to be executed because they were "war criminals."
 Most of these people were Croats who had spent the duration of the fighting in basements, particularly in the Vukovar hospital.
 The selection of those who were to be executed also was done as these people were leaving the shelters.
 They were removed from lines under the supervision, and with the apparent permission, of Major Veselin Šljivančanin, the JNA officer in charge of security after Vukovar's fall.